Andrew Lauderdale

-Andrew Lauderdale (born November 22, 1993) is an American former professional football offensive tackle.
-He played college football at New Hampshire, and was signed by the New Orleans Saints as an undrafted free agent in 2017.
+Andrew Lauderdale (born November 22, 1993) is an American former professional football player who was an offensive tackle for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football for the New Hampshire Wildcats, and was signed by the New Orleans Saints as an undrafted free agent in 2017.

 Professional career

 New Orleans Saints

 Lauderdale was signed by the New Orleans Saints after going undrafted in the 2017 NFL draft.
 He was waived by the Saints on May 15, 2017.

 San Francisco 49ers (first stint)

 On June 9, 2017, Lauderdale signed a two-year contract with the San Francisco 49ers.
 He was waived on September 1, 2017.
 He was re-signed to the 49ers' practice squad on November 6, 2017.
 He signed a reserve/future contract with the 49ers on January 2, 2018.

 On September 1, 2018, Lauderdale was waived by the 49ers.

 Buffalo Bills

 On December 5, 2018, Lauderdale was signed to the Buffalo Bills practice squad.

 Arizona Hotshots

 On January 8, 2019, Lauderdale was signed by the Arizona Hotshots of the Alliance of American Football.